-This seared Chilean Sea Bass recipe features a fillet topped with wilted sesame spinach and drizzled with a spicy, sour sweet Vietnamese inspired sauce..
+Chilean Sea Bass recipe features a seared fillet on top of wilted sesame spinach and drizzled with a spicy, sour sweet Vietnamese inspired sauce.
 Gluten-Free and Dairy-Free.

 After yet another mini friend vacation, this time with my girls from studying abroad in Madrid, and this time around to New Hampshire, Portland, Maine, the cape and Nantucket, I am now on the ultimate seafood kick.

 After spending days in seaside towns and villages and sampling all sorts of underwater treasures – not limited to clam chowder, fried clams, fish and chips, lobster rolls, crab rolls, tuna tartar, etc I need more.

 More fish, more seafood in my daily cooking rotation and so I decided to come up with this Chilean sea bass recipe.